wechaty/docusaurus/docusaurus/docs/introduction/README.md

 - **How to Wechaty**
   - [Can wechaty send url rich media message?](#b)
   - [I don't know wechaty support for personal account of wechat official account?](#c)

+## Contact Us

+You can [join our Gitter](https://gitter.im/wechaty/wechaty) network if you aren’t already a member.